neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Neo.md

 # Neo Class

-Provides a series of attributes and methods of the native contract NeoToken.
+Provides a series of attributes and methods of the native contract NeoToken, which contract hash is 0xe22f9134cef8b03e53f71b3f960a20a65cddc972.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)